developer-zebra/developer-zebra-site/src/ehs/2-4/guide/settings/index.md

 **Wildcard rules**:

+* Zebra apps always display on the User-Mode screen before wildcard-selected apps.
-* Each group of apps selected by wildcard will be displayed on the User-Mode screen in alphabetical order relative to that group.
+* Each group of apps selected by wildcard will be displayed in alphabetical order relative to that group.
-* Zebra apps always will be displayed before wildcard-selected apps.
+* Wildcard search is designed to work with packages that comply with the &#34;&lt;any_name&gt;.&lt;any_name&gt;&#42;&#34; format.
+* If &lt;bundle&gt; and &lt;icon&gt; tags are used, the same specified attributes apply to all wildcard-selected apps.
+* Wildcard search works only with User Mode apps; it is not supported for apps specified for the Tools Menu, Auto Launch, or Kiosk Mode.
 * Apps selected by wildcard cannot be removed using the long-press feature in Admin Mode.
 * Apps excluded from a wildcard search cannot be added using the long-press feature in Admin Mode.
 * The exclude command does not support the wildcard character; apps must be excluded one at a time.
+* If an app that is individually specified in the :lt;applications&gt; section also qualifies in a separate wildcard search, it is immune to the "exclude" command.
-* If left undefined in XML, application labels will be applied to icons from the manifest file.
+* If the label is undefined in XML, labels of wildcard-selected apps will be applied to icons as they appear in the Android manifest (if undefined in the Manifest, app will appear with a blank label).
+* Labels longer than 18 characters will be truncated at the 18th character and appended with an ellipsis (...).
+* The label specified in a wildcard search will apply to all apps identified by the search.
-* The wildcard character may only appear once per line and **must** appear at the end.
+* The wildcard character may appear only once per line and **only at the end of the line**.
-* The following wildcard searches have been blocked as a security measure:
+* The following wildcard searches have been blocked by EHS as a security measure, avoiding the accidental inclusion of all standard Android apps:
-    * com.android.*
+    * com.android.&#42;
-    * com.android*
+    * com.android&#42;
-    * com.androi*
+    * com.androi&#42;
-    * com.andro*
+    * com.andro&#42;
-    * com.andr*
+    * com.andr&#42;
-    * com.and*
+    * com.and&#42;
-    * com.an*
+    * com.an&#42;
-    * com.a*
+    * com.a&#42;
-    * com.*
+    * com.&#42;
+* Check the `enterprisehomescreen.log` file for error messages might result from invalid wildcard use.
+* The EHS app and EHS installer always are excluded from any filtered app list.

 #### URL Example